ncrowther/wxo-maximo/README.md

 show a chart with breached work order on the x axis and breached days on the y axis.
 Label the y axis "days". show breaches as positive numbers. set the title to "Breaches"

-if a contractor has to make a temporary repair, how long do they have to make the fix permanent?
+Our maintenance contractor has to make a temporary repair, according to the contract how long do they have to make the fix permanent?

 set the permanent repair deadline for work order id WO4567 to 2025-10-31 00:00:00